Configuring Identity Server as IDP for SSO¶

 Note that the Publisher, Developer Portal, and Admin Portal service providers will be listed under Service Providers after you have logged in to each of the portals at least once.

-Click and expand Local and Outbound Authentication Configuration, and select Identity Provider as the Federated Authentication.
+Click and expand Local and Outbound Authentication Configuration, select Identity Provider as the Federated Authentication and tick Assert identity using mapped local subject identifier.

 Repeat the above steps (Step 2 to Step 4) to configure SAML2 SSO for any of the Publisher, Developer Portal or Admin Portal applications.